 I couldn’t listen to someone else’s story about the time you once loved.
 How you flew to Denmark for a domain name, well for a girl you had liked on some trip somewhere, and she owned the website that you needed.
 I knew the website.
 You owned it now.
 I reviewed it, gave you notes and product feedback.
 It was a good site, damn good name.
 I never knew there was a girl though.
-I didn’t know the full story, and I couldn’t listen to it once it was being told.
-I silently took a deep breath, tried to detach myself in order to hear what was being said.
+I didn’t know the full story, and I couldn’t listen to it once it was being retold.
+I silently took a deep breath, tried to detach myself in order to hear this conversation that I was suddenly part of.
 Your best friend Bev, was telling me the story.
 Why was she even telling me this story?
-I smiled, smirked, raised an eyebrow at the right moments.
+I smiled, smirked, raised an eyebrow, all at the right moments.
 Laughed because we all knew how outrageous you are sometimes.

 It was a strangely tough experience.
 I was with him, but stories like this, and friends like her, made me feel like he was not with me.
 I couldn’t bear to imagine living in a world where I reminisced about him, without him.
 Where people would tell me things about him, and I had to just, hear them.
 Where he would live and I would live, but separate and apart and not together.
 That made me hold on tighter, rightly or wrongly.
 I remember that night, how insecure I felt, I went back and clung to you in bed.